top of page

 Intensity - How strong of an exposure experience should you be looking for?
 If you start too low on your intensity level and expose yourself to a thing or situation which does not create much anxiety (say, a 2 on a 1-10 scale, where 10 is the highest imaginable anxiety), you won't get much payoff from the experience.
 On the other hand, biting off more than you can chew (going for a 9 or 10 right away), may feel so overwhelming that you may decide to give up the whole effort and drop out of therapy or just stop trying on your own.
 Aim for something between 4 and 7, and shoot for dropping it down to a 2 by the end of exposure (not zero), before moving to the next level.

 Methodology - There are many ways to manipulate the intensity depending on the methodology you use.
 Say the challenge is to leave the house without checking that the range is on.
 If you presently have a ritual of touching the range knobs a certain number of times and/or in a certain order, you might first change the order, the number of times you touch them (sometimes even changing to 5 if you always have to check an even number of times), or a combination of the two.
 Then you can graduate to shortening the amount of time you touch them, just waving your hand across the burners as a check, and then just visually inspecting them.
 Next, look at them for shorter periods of time, and from further distances from the range.
-In all these ways, you are constantly "pushing against" the OCD, loosening its grip on you, and strengthening yourself.
+In all these ways, you are constantly "pushing against" the OCD and strengthening yourself.

 Monitoring - Observing, recording, and reporting your progress to your therapist is an essential aspect of ERP.
 Nothing helps motivate, encourage, and clarify the progress that has already been made than good record keeping.